top of page

 "You know the drill, my sweet little monkey.
 Where's the entry fee?"

+Walking across the street, he carries his shoebox full of baseball cards, his prized possessions.
+He has cards from his favorite players, Dodgers players, and almost every other active National League team's players.
+His favorite is Wally Moon.
 The home field for the new Dodgers is the Coliseum in LA, and there's a strange layout feature that makes LA fans laugh: a short fence in left field.
 Really, it's only 200 feet, but it features something crazy—a 30-foot high net.
-Wally Moon played in left field and had perfected a trick to play balls hit into the stands.
-When the ball was hit into the net by another team's player, Wally knew just how to grab the net at the bottom and snap it, which would send a ripple up to the top and kick the ball out.
+Wally Moon played in left field and had perfected a trick to play balls hit into left field.
+When another team's player hit the ball into the net, Wally knew just how to grab the bottom of the net and snap it, sending a ripple up to the top and kicking the ball out.
 Instead of watching the ball slowly roll all the way down the net, the ripple pops the ball away from the net, allowing him a chance to throw the runner out at second base.
 He was magnificent at the maneuver.

 Mungie Weekly reminds us that the most meaningful connections often come from the most unexpected encounters.
 Every person has a story.
 Every story matters.